 Over recent seasons Mark has toured throughout Europe and the USA (both as recitalist and as soloist with some of the world’s leading orchestras), as well as the Far East and North Africa.
 He recently gave the US premiere of Richard Strauss’s ‘Parergon’ for the Left Hand at Carnegie Hall with the American Symphony Orchestra and Leon Botstein and gave masterclasses and recitals of British music at Bard College.
 In the UK he has performed concertos with the Royal Philharmonic and Philharmonia orchestras, the London Mozart Players, the Orchestra of the Swan and the BBC Concert Orchestra.
 He has featured both as soloist and recitalist on BBC television and radio, and on major European television and radio networks.

 Mark studied at the Royal College of Music, where he was a recipient of numerous international awards and prizes including a Leverhulme Scholarship, a Winston Churchill Fellowship and the Ivan Sutton Recording Prize – the latter awarded to the one outstanding graduate of the combined London music colleges.
 He later studied in Paris and Italy with the legendary Aldo Ciccolini.

 Mark’s programming demonstrates a commitment to the music of our time and he regularly includes contemporary composers as diverse as Toru Takemitsu, Julian Anderson, John McCabe, David Matthews, Pierre Boulez and Elliot Carter in his recital series.

-Forthcoming projects include continuing releases for the SOMM label, appearances in major concert series and festivals both in the UK and throughout Europe (including a debut at the Husum Piano Rarities Festival in Germany and as part of the Bordeaux International Festival), and, closer to home, concerto performances with the London Philharmonic Orchestra and Royal Philharmonic Orchestra.
+Forthcoming projects include continuing releases for the Somm label, appearances in major concert series and festivals both in the UK and throughout Europe and, closer to home, concerto performances with the London Philharmonic and Royal Philharmonic Orchestras.
 He recently completed a two-week tour with the Czech National Orchestra and Libor Pesek and returned to the USA for concerts with the Buffalo Philharmonic.
 In July 2017 Mark made his Israel debut tour with the Israel Camerata.